scbarton/KMCLib/README.md

 ## *KMCLib* - a general framework for lattice kinetic Monte Carlo (KMC) simulations

+This is a fork of the original code, for the purposes of customising it for our research needs.
+The original README follows.

 ### License and copying

     Developed by Mikael Leetmaa at the Royal Institute of Technology (KTH), Sweden.